Gee (EP): Single

-"Gee" first tied with "Nobody" by the Wonder Girls for the longest-running #1 on music portal M.Net (6 weeks).
+"Gee" first tied with "Nobody" by the Wonder Girls for the longest-running number one on music portal M.Net (6 weeks).
 The song then broke the record by staying on top a seventh week, and remained in the position for an eighth week.
-It also tied then broke the record for longest-running #1 on KBS's Music Bank, beating the 7-week record previously set by Jewelry in 2008 with "One More Time".
-"Gee" achieved its ninth #1 on the show on March 13, 2009 and received its 10th #1 win on June 26, 2009.
+It also tied then broke the record for longest-running number one on KBS's Music Bank, beating the 7-week record previously set by Jewelry in 2008 with "One More Time".
+"Gee" achieved its ninth number one on the show on March 13, 2009 and received its 10th number one win on June 26, 2009.

 The track also showed strength on other charts, topping the Mujikon, Melon and Mnet charts for eight consecutive weeks, the Dosirak chart for seven weeks, the Muse chart for six weeks, and the Baksu chart for four weeks.
 "Gee" topped Cyworld's hourly music chart on the release day.
 The song also went number one on all major digital music charts within two days.
 "Gee" was also ranked as the number one song of the decade by one of Korea's most popular online music websites, MelOn.